-- The toilet is not a garbage bin – throw cotton balls and wipes into the basket.
-As much as 40% of the water consumption in a home is used flushing the toilet!
+- The toilet is not a bin – throw cotton balls and wipes into a bin.
+As much as 40% of the water consumption in a home is used by flushing the toilet!

 - Choose a quick shower instead of a long bath.
 This way your water consumption can drop by up to 60% per year.

-- Check for leaks.
-Over a year, a dripping faucet can cost you up to 6000 liters of water!
+- Check for leaky taps and pipes.
+Over a year, a dripping tap can cost you up to 6,000 litres of water!

-- Cleaning the limescale deposits off your shower cabin, bath and sinks consumes several liters of water every time – by installing a water softener at home, this is a thing of the past!
+- Cleaning the limescale deposits off your shower, bath and sinks consumes several litres of water every time.
+Install a water softener in your home and this will be a thing of the past!

-- Close the tap when shaving and brushing your teeth.
-It’s about 9liters per minute.
+- Turn off the tap when shaving and brushing your teeth.
+It can save up to 9 litres per minute.

 Saving water in the garden

-- Choose plants that need less water, this kind of garden can be very beautiful too!
+- Choose plants that need less water, as this kind of garden can be very beautiful too!
 Plants that need less water include, but are not limited to:

 - Plant dry plants on slopes, and water-loving plants in depressions, where water accumulates for longer.

-- Cover the surface with a protective layer of plants and add organic matter like compost to the soil to prevent evaporation.
+- Cover the surface layer of soil with a protective layer of plants and add organic matter like compost to the soil to prevent evaporation.

-- Collect rainwater for watering – it’s free!
+- Collect rainwater for watering using a water butt – it’s free!

 - Water plants slowly, generously and rarely, instead of quickly, superficially and often.

-- Use a hose with a sprinkler, to get a more even spread.
+- Use a hose with a sprinkler attachment, to get a more even spread.

 Smart solutions to save water

-We are only human – sometimes we forget about running water, we do not see the leak in time, it’s easier for us to wash the dishes under running water … It’s hard to save water at every step and be on your guard all the time.
-Good thing we have technology available warn us about higher than usual water consumption or limit waste.
+We’re only human – sometimes we forget about running water, we don’t see the leak in time or it’s easier for us to wash the dishes under running water.
+It’s hard to save water at every step of the way and be on your guard all the time.
+It’s a good thing we have technology available to warn us about higher than usual water consumption to limit waste.
 Some options include:

 - Applications that put our water consumption into numbers and charts, and that alert us when our consumption exceeds certain values, like the WiFi module in an eVOLUTION water softener.

-- Sensors in faucets, so water only runs from the tap when the sensor detects movement.
+- Installing motion sensors in taps, so water only runs from the tap when the sensor detects movement.

-- Thermostatic faucets that immediately heat the water, rather than letting the water run until it gets hot.
+- Installing thermostatic taps that immediately heat the water, rather than letting the water run until it gets hot.

 - Grey water circuits recuperate water that has already been used and repurpose it.
-This means that water used in the sink is reused to flush toilets.
+This means that water used in the sink can be reused to flush toilets.

-We have limited water resources, although we do not feel it every day.
-Good habits around the house can be hugely beneficial for our wallets and all water resources on Earth.
+Our planet has limited water resources, although we do not notice it every day.
+Good habits around the house can be hugely beneficial for our wallets and all the Earth’s water resources.
 Let’s not waste water – let’s save it!